Domaine Plageoles

 Terroirists Orange 2023

-The winemaking process of this wine derives its distinctive character from an 11-day maceration of Muscadelle grapes, followed by blending with grape varieties such as Mauzac Blanc and Sauvignon Blanc.
+This wine derives its distinctive character from an 11-day maceration of Muscadelle, followed by a blend with grape varieties such as white Mauzac and Sauvignon.
 Aged in demi-muids for 7 months, the result is an elegant, balanced, and complex wine.
-This wine is distinguished by its finesse and depth.
-Ideally served at 15°C in summer and 17°C in winter, it is best enjoyed at the correct serving temperature.
+This wine stands out for its finesse and depth.
+Best served at 15°C in summer and 17°C in winter, it is best enjoyed at the proper serving temperature.

 Shipping